tmcdos/custompatch/README.md

 custompatch "name-of-the-buggy-package"
 ```

-This will create a folder called `patches` inside your project and a file called `name-of-the-buggy-package@version.patch` in this folder.
+This will create a folder called `patches` inside your project and a file called `name-of-the-buggy-package#version.patch` in this folder.
 This file will be a unified diff between your fixed version of the dependency and its original code.

 You can specify more than 1 package on the command-line - but no command-line options are accepted.